-November 19, 2020, the International Headquarters of Delta Kappa Epsilon Fraternity is pleased to announce the creation of our inaugural Diversity, Equity, & Inclusion Committee.
+November 19, 2020, the International Headquarters of Delta Kappa Epsilon Fraternity is pleased to announce the creation of our inaugural Diversity, Equity, Inclusion & Access Committee.
 This group of individuals will promote the goals of building equitable programs, inclusive environments, and a more diverse organization among members, alumni and stakeholders of the International Fraternity.
 A description of the committee, its charge, and its composition can be found HERE.

 DKE’s Objects, our code of conduct set forth in our Constitution, asks members to strive to be useful citizens; to tolerate and respect the rights and views of all people; and to act with dignity and morality in all circumstances.
 This committee will support our members to live up to DKE’s mission, values, and vision of creating useful citizens that respect the rights and views of others.
 This committee is a step forward towards belonging and continued improvement within the Fraternity.
 An overview of the committee make up is listed below.

 |Davis Willingham||University of North Carolina – Beta ’11|

 |Dr. Juan Carmona||Harvard University – Alpha ’10|

 |Jeff Lowe||The University of the South, Tau Delta ‘ 77|

 |Nyles Pollonais||New York University – Beta Gamma ’18|

 |Ray Reynolds Graves||Trinity College – Alpha Chi ’67|